warrenbell/cordova-plugin-inappbrowser/README.md

 # org.apache.cordova.inappbrowser

 This version supports an optional toolbar button that sits to the right of the close button.
 See main docs and option `toolbarbutton` and option `toolbarbuttoncaption`.
 Also see event `toolbarbuttonpressed`.
+Only available on IOS.

 Plugin documentation with toolbar button: [doc/index.md](doc/index.md)